 Interested consumers can check out Bulletproof Collagen Powder at this link.

 Rodan + Fields has dealt with legal issues from consumers, competitors, and governmental bodies.

 In 2020, the Federal Trade Commission (FTC) published a warning letter to the brand, because their “Consultants” involved in the MLM were suggesting that partnering with the company was a great earning opportunity during the COVID-19 crisis.

-Unlike natural compounds, active drug ingredients must be cleared with the Food and Drug Administration (FDA) in the U.S., and it appears that Rodan + Fields failed to do so, which is a massive quality control and consumer safety oversight.
+Unlike natural compounds, pharmaceutical drug ingredients must be cleared with the Food and Drug Administration (FDA) in the U.S., and it appears that Rodan + Fields failed to do so, which is a massive quality control and consumer safety oversight.

-Rodan + Fields also dealt with pressure from regulators over another potentially toxic ingredient called benzophone.
-Inclusion of this ingredient required a Prop 65 Warning, to demonstrate toxicity to California residents, but Rodan + Fields added a “click here” link in the warning to an industry-funded website minimizing the risk of the ingredient.
+Rodan + Fields has also dealt with pressure from a non-profit organization over another potentially toxic ingredient called benzophone.
+Inclusion of this ingredient requires a Prop 65 Warning, to demonstrate potential health risks to California residents, but Rodan + Fields added a “click here” link in the warning to an industry-funded website minimizing the risk of the ingredient.

 This Environmental Working Group (EWG) letter to the FDA suggested that this strategy by Rodan + Fields was intentionally misleading, and potentially harmful to consumers, and we agree fully with the EWG’s stance.